windmill-labs/windmill/README.md

 The default super-admin user is: admin@windmill.dev / changeme.

-From there, you can follow the setup app and creat other users.
+From there, you can follow the setup app and create other users.

 ### Kubernetes (k8s) and Helm charts